You are here

 Stated Current Purpose/Intent

-To provide income support in the form of a loan to a person who has assets which reduce, or cancel payment of, service pension or income support supplement, and where the assets are in a form which is difficult to convert into cash to cover the ordinary expenses of living.
+To provide income support in the form of a loan to a person who receives service pension or income support supplement, or who would receive such a payment but for the income test or assets test.

 Current Eligibility Criteria

 It is assumed that a person who owns substantial assets can use them to produce income and meet living expenses.
-However, situations may arise where a person is unable or, for good reasons, unwilling to re-arrange his or her assets.
+However, situations may arise where a person is unable or, for any reason, unwilling to re-arrange his or her assets.

 A person is eligible if he or she: